wpsh/wpsh.org/docs/wp-cli-replicator.md

 # Site Replicator Command for WP CLI

-See [readme](https://github.com/wpsh/wp-cli-replicator) of the GitHub repository for details.
+See the [project GitHub repository](https://github.com/wpsh/wp-cli-replicator) for details.